blaidddwr/socref/CONTRIBUTING.md

 Additional types can be added in the future as required by this project.

+### Public Versus Private Feature

+For a code change to be __public__ it must satisfy the following conditions:

+* It is not foundational to other code.
+* It independently effects the user experience.

+If all conditions are not satisfied then it is a __private__ feature.

+A base class is a __private__ feature because it is foundational.
+A GUI class whose presentation is dependent on other classes is a __private__ feature.
+A model class whose data is dependent on other abstract classes is a __private__ feature.
+An abstract class implementation that independently effects the user experience is a __public__ feature.

 ### Examples

 The following illustrates a C++ example of a correct git commit message: